printexo/printexo.github.io/docs/hardware/printing.md

 ### 6.3 Hole Preparation
 - **Reaming:** Use appropriately sized drill bits to clean up holes
 - **Tapping:** M3 holes may require tapping for secure bolt threads
-- Use a hand tap to avoid cracking the plastic

 ### 6.4 Dimensional Verification
 - Check critical dimensions with calipers